Bury St Edmunds (UK Parliament constituency)

-Bury St Edmunds is a constituency represented in the House of Commons of the UK Parliament since 2015 by Jo Churchill, a Conservative.
+Bury St Edmunds was a constituency in Suffolk from 1621 to 2024, most recently represented in the House of Commons of the UK Parliament from 2015 to 2024 by Jo Churchill, a Conservative.

+Under the 2023 Periodic Review of Westminster constituencies, the seat was subject to moderate boundary changes and was abolished for the 2024 general election, with the bulk of the electorate being included in the new constituency of Bury St Edmunds and Stowmarket.

 Constituency profile

-The constituency covers Bury St Edmunds, Stowmarket and smaller settlements on the A14 corridor.
-Residents' wealth is around average for the UK.
+The constituency covered Bury St Edmunds, Stowmarket and smaller settlements on the A14 corridor.
+Residents' wealth was around average for the UK.

 History

 The constituency was created as a Parliamentary Borough in 1614, returning two MPs to the House of Commons of England until 1707, then to the House of Commons of Great Britain until 1800, and from 1800 to the House of Commons of the United Kingdom.
 By the mid eighteenth century the seat was seen as heavily influenced by the Earl of Bristol and the Duke of Grafton.
 Its representation was reduced to one seat under the Redistribution of Seats Act 1885.
 Under the Representation of the People Act 1918, it was abolished as a borough and reconstituted as a division of the Parliamentary County of West Suffolk.
 As well as the abolished borough, the expanded seat comprised most of the abolished Stowmarket Division, except for the town of Stowmarket itself.
 From 1950, it has been classified as a county constituency in terms of election expenses and type of returning officer.

 The electorate has elected Conservative Party candidates at the general elections and two by-elections since a Liberal victory in 1880.
 The closest contest since that year was in 1997 when the Labour Party candidate fell 368 votes, less than 1%, short of winning the seat in 1997 during Tony Blair's first landslide result.